Legal information

 We may share your data with:

-Other entities in the Alchelyst group, subject to any applicable confidentiality laws.
-We do this because we are a global organisation and work with clients across multiple jurisdictions.
+Other companies in the Alchelyst Group, in line with applicable confidentiality and data protection laws.
+As a global organisation, we work across different countries and may need to share information to support our business operations.
+If you apply for a job with us, we may also share your information within our Alchelyst Group for recruitment and hiring purposes.
 Sharing records and the results of due diligence and risk assessments enables us to provide our services more efficiently and develop our relationship with you.
 Access to shared data is limited only to personnel who need access to carry out their assigned duties and, where relevant, to those who are entitled to receive it under applicable confidentiality laws.

 • Professional advisers, including lawyers, and tax advisers.